chriskacerguis/codeigniter-restserver/README.md

 	http://example.com/books.json
 	http://example.com/books?format=json

-Alternatively (and recommend) is using the HTTP `Accept` header, which is built for this purpose:
+This can be flaky with URI segments, so the recommend approach is using the HTTP `Accept` header:

 	$ curl -H "Accept: application/json" http://example.com